Call (03) 9592 7474 to book your appointment

 Treatment for Excessive Sweating

 Excessive perspiration, also known as hyperhidrosis, is a condition in which the body produces more sweat than is necessary for normal temperature regulation.
 While sweating is a natural bodily function, excessive sweating can cause significant discomfort and embarrassment for many people.
+People experiencing excessive perspiration in Brighton may wish to seek an assessment to better understand the cause of their symptoms and available management options.
+Seeking treatments for excessive sweating may help manage symptoms and improve day-to-day comfort.

 Hyperhidrosis most commonly affects the underarms, palms, soles of the feet and face.
 For some individuals, the condition can interfere with daily activities, social interactions and professional life.
+At Brighton Dermatology, a range of perspiration treatments may be considered depending on the affected area and severity of symptoms.

 Causes of Hyperhidrosis